Know the Laws: Pennsylvania

 back to topWhat are the grounds for divorce in Pennsylvania?

-In PA, you have the option of filing for a no-fault divorce or a fault-based divorce by proving one of the following grounds (reasons):
+In Pennsylvania, you have the option of filing for a no-fault divorce or a fault-based divorce by proving one of the following grounds (reasons):

 Fault-based grounds for divorce